RocketSoftwareCOBOLandMainframe/BankDemo/README.md

         - [Deploying and running Bankdemo with VSAM stored in PostgreSQL using MFDBFH](demos/onprem/psqlmfdbfh/README.md)
         - [Deploying and running Bankdemo in a Performance and Availability Cluster with PostgreSQL](demos/onprem/psqlpac/README.md)
     - Requirements:
-        - The Directory Server (mfds) service must be running
+        - Ensure that the Directory Server (mfds) service is running
-        - The Enterprise Server Common Web Administration (ESCWA) service must be running and listening on the default localhost port - 10086.
+        - Ensure that the Enterprise Server Common Web Administration (ESCWA) service is running and listening on the default localhost port - 10086.

 Use the **Issues** tab to report issues, or to raise questions.